home gif (1446 bytes)

 The ValveKing is being mic'd by a Heil PR30.
 This mic ROCKS!!!

-I use the Pedalboard with the spider.
-It has a line 6 Shortboard to control the Spider Valve, a VHT Valvulater, a Crispy Cream treble booster, a Crybaby with the Fasel inductor, a Hop Hed Fuzz (Sola Sound Tonebender clone), MXR Phase 90 and a CE 5 Chorus pedal.
+I use the Pedalboard with the Spider Valve.
+It has a line 6 Shortboard to control the Spider Valve, a VHT Valvulater, a Crispy Cream treble booster, a Crybaby with the Fasel inductor, a Hop Hed Fuzz (Sola Sound Tonebender clone), MXR Phase 90 and a CE 5 Chorus pedal."

 Mark's Studio